Optimizing model-agnostic Random Subspace ensembles: Pseudo-code

 We thank Antoine Wehenkel for the helpful discussions on the methodology.
 This work was supported by Service Public de Wallonie Recherche under Grant No. 2010235 - ARIAC by DIGITALWALLONIA4.AI.
 Computational resources have been provided by the Consortium des \'Equipements de Calcul Intensif (C\'ECI), funded by the Fonds de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under Grant No. 2.5020.11 and by the Walloon Region.

 \thefigure{S\arabic{figure}} \thetable{S\arabic{table}} \thealgorithm{S\arabic{algorithm}}

-\section{Pseudo-Code}
+\section{Pseudo-code}

-Algorithm~\ref{algo:PRSB} shows the pseudo-code for training a PRSB model.
+Algorithm~\ref{algo:PRS} shows the pseudo-code for training a PRS model.
 Feature selection probabilities $\balpha$ are first initialized to $\frac{5}{T}$ (lines 3-5).
-Then, given a mini-batch $\mathcal{D}_{mb}$ and a training set $LS=\mathcal{D} \backslash \mathcal{D}_{mb}$, an ensemble of base models $f_{\bz^{(t)}}$ are learned from $LS$, by drawing feature subsets from $p(\bz \vert \balpha)$ (lines 10-14).
-These models are used to compute the values of $f^{\bbeta}_{j,0}$ and $f^{\bbeta}_{j,1}$ for each sample of the mini-batch, using importance sampling approximation (lines 19 and 20).
-The values of the feature selection probabilities are then updated using projected gradient descent (lines 22-25).
-Once the parameters $\balpha$ are optimized, a final ensemble model is learned (lines 37-41).
+Given a batch $\mathcal{D}_b$, an ensemble of base models $f_{\bz^{(t)}}$ are trained from $\mathcal{D} \backslash \mathcal{D}_b$, by drawing feature subsets from $p(\bz \vert \balpha)$ (lines 7-10).
+The batch $\mathcal{D}_b$ is then used to estimate the gradient, using importance sampling approximation (lines 15-19), and the values of the feature selection probabilities are updated using projected gradient descent (line 20).
+When the effective number of feature subsets ($T_{eff}$) becomes too low, new models are trained (lines 26-34).
+Once the parameters $\balpha$ are optimized, a final ensemble model is learned (lines 38-41).

-\section{Computing the Gradient}
+\section{Computing the gradient}

 The score function method allows us to express the gradient of an expectation as an expectation itself.
 We have: